K-Magano/my-digital-resume/README.md

 Description:

-             Working on my final capstone for Intro to web, Resume 9: Digital Resumé.
+             Working on my final capstone for Intro to Web, Resume 9: Digital Resumé.

              An online web responsive portfolio/Resume using HTML and CSS.
-             Basic understanding of Git and GitHub, links, grid layout and CSS Box Model and positioning.
+             Basic understanding of Git and GitHub, links, grid layout, and CSS Box Model and positioning.
              Adding submission forms